cdoublev/css/doc/serialize/README.md

 # Serializing CSS

-The procedure to [*serialize a CSS rule*](https://drafts.csswg.org/cssom-1/#serialize-a-css-rule) is rather explicit for prelude and descriptor serialization, therefore this document only focuses on property serialization, which depends on the interface:
+The procedure to [*serialize a CSS rule*](https://drafts.csswg.org/cssom-1/#serialize-a-css-rule) is rather explicit so this document focuses on serializing property values, which depends on the interface:

   - `Element.style`, `CSSRule.style`, `CSSRule.cssText`: the declared value
-  - `getComputedStyle()` or the `Computed` tab of browser development tools: the resolved value
+  - `getComputedStyle()`: the resolved value

-`Element.style` and all `CSSRule.style` and `HTMLStyleElement.style` in the document can have different declaration values applying to the same `Element` for the same property.
-CSS cascade defines how to resolve a *cascaded value* from these declared values, and other values at later processing stages:
+`Element.style` and each `CSSRule.style` and `HTMLStyleElement.style` in the document can hold a declaration value for the same property and `Element`.
+CSS cascade defines how to resolve a *cascaded value* and other values at later processing stages:

   - *authored value*: the input value used to set the property
   - [declared value](https://drafts.csswg.org/css-cascade-5/#declared): *each property declaration applied to an element contributes a declared value for that property*